Suprnova/Heavy-Iron-Bik-Converter/README.md

 # Heavy Iron Bik Converter
-A tool that will transform any ffmpeg file format into a Bik usable in several Heavy Iron games running on the Renderware engine.
+A tool that will transform any ffmpeg file format into a Bik usable in all Heavy Iron games running on the Renderware engine.

 # Supported games: